SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 There are two basic approaches currently being adopted in research into X. One is the Y approach and the other is ...
 Generally, spectra typing provides two types of information: band intensity pattern and band number.

-## Classifying and Listing
+## Specific classifications

-> Specific classifications
+↑ Classifying and Listing

 In the US system, X is graded according to whether ...
 In the US system, X is graded on the basis of ...